EarthwiseFramework/Prototype-IT/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+There are at least two peer reviewed publications that refer to this toolbox.